aa-zhang/Minesweeper/README.md

 Easy - 4% of the board will contain mines
 Medium - 8% of the board will contain mines
 Hard - 12% of the board will contain mines
-Insane (choosing none of the available options) - 80% of the board will contain mines
+(Insane - 80% of the board will contain mines) *this mode is selected when the player does not enter a proper difficulty
 <img src ="images/minesweeperTitle.PNG" width="600">

 ### Gameplay ###
 <img src ="images/gameplay.PNG" width="300"> <img src ="images/lose.PNG" width="300">

-### About ###
-This project was made in my grade 11 copmuter science class as a culmulative project for C++.